acoppes/acoppes/site/_drafts/participatingacau.markdown

   width: 100
 ---

 The [Uruguay Cinema and Audiovisual Agency](https://www.acau.gub.uy) (ACAU) organized a competitive grant for videogames development as part of the [Uruguay Audiovisual Program](https://www.gub.uy/ministerio-industria-energia-mineria/programa-uruguay-audiovisual) (PUA) and I was invited to be part of the evaluation committee.
 This was my first time doing this kind of job and it sounded pretty interesting so I accepted.
-The final committee was composed by Francesca Esquenazi, Camila Gormaz and me.
+The committee was composed by [Francesca Esquenazi](https://www.linkedin.com/in/francesca-esquenazi/), [Camila Gormaz](https://bsky.app/profile/burasto.bsky.social) and [me](https://arielcoppes.dev).

 ACAU is mainly focused on cinema and audiovisual content and normally the grants too.
 This year a videogames development exclusive grant was included and the total **per project** was around **10k USD**.
-There were a total of 6 slots for projects, from where, by the rules, one of them should be a project leaded by a woman, another should be a project that is the first game of the company and another should be a project of a company located outside the capital city.
+There were a total of 6 slots for projects, from where, by the rules, one of them should be a project leaded by a woman, one should be a project that is the first game of the company and one should be a project of a company located outside the capital city.

-There were 17 projects, all of them interesting.
+There were a total of 17 projects.
 Considering it was the first time for this grant and also that the Uruguayan game dev community is small, it was a good number of projects.

 Each applicant had to present four different documents: dossier, distribution strategy, development plan and budget.
 In those documents they had to put all the information needed for the evaluation.
 They could include more documents if they wanted to.